Planetary Transits (Gochar): The Cosmic Weather That Shapes Your Days

 Frequently Asked Questions

-No — Dashas and transits are equally important and work together.
-Dashas define the major themes and timeline from the birth chart.
-Transits define the real-time cosmic weather that triggers events within Dasha windows.
-Most Vedic astrologers give slight priority to Dashas for major life themes and use transits to fine-tune timing.
+Neither one is complete without the other.
+Dashas define the major themes and activate the promises in your birth chart.
+Transits provide the real-time conditions that trigger events within those Dasha windows.
+Most Vedic astrologers give slight priority to Dashas for big-picture life themes and use transits to fine-tune the timing of specific events.

-Transit effects last as long as the planet stays within orb.
-Saturn's influence on a house lasts approximately 2.5 years, Jupiter's about 12-13 months, and Rahu-Ketu's about 18 months.
-Fast planets create brief effects: Sun and Mars about a month, Mercury 2-3 weeks, Venus about a month, Moon about 2.5 days.
+As long as the planet stays in the relevant sign.
+Saturn's influence on a house lasts about 2.5 years.
+Jupiter's about 12-13 months.
+Rahu-Ketu about 18 months.
+The fast planets create shorter effects -- Sun and Mars about a month, Mercury 2-3 weeks, Venus about a month, Moon about 2.5 days.
 Peak intensity near exact aspects typically lasts 2-4 weeks.

-For day-to-day life planning, focus on Jupiter's and Saturn's transits relative to your Moon sign.
-Jupiter's annual sign change shifts the area receiving expansion and fortune.
-Saturn's 2.5-year sign change shifts the area receiving pressure and restructuring.
-For medium-term planning, monitor Rahu-Ketu sign changes every 18 months.
+For day-to-day planning, watch Jupiter and Saturn relative to your Moon sign.
+Jupiter's annual sign change shifts which area of your life is receiving expansion and fortune.
+Saturn's 2.5-year sign change shifts which area is getting pressure and restructuring.
+For medium-term planning, keep an eye on Rahu-Ketu sign changes every 18 months.

-Yes, Vedic remedies are specifically designed to address challenging transits.
-During difficult Saturn transits, Saturn-specific remedies help align your energy with Saturn's constructive qualities.
-During challenging Jupiter transits, Jupiter remedies help access beneficence.
-The most practical remedy during any difficult transit is living in alignment with the transiting planet's highest qualities — discipline for Saturn, wisdom for Jupiter, discernment for Rahu, surrender for Ketu.
+Yes -- Vedic remedies are specifically designed for this.
+During tough Saturn transits, Saturn-specific mantras and charitable acts help you align with Saturn's constructive side.
+During challenging Jupiter transits, Jupiter remedies help you access its beneficence.
+The most practical remedy during any difficult transit is living in alignment with that planet's highest qualities -- discipline for Saturn, wisdom for Jupiter, discernment for Rahu, surrender for Ketu.